 Northbound Treatment Services recognizes the most effective treatment for OCD is a combination of medication and psychosocial intervention.
 Our healthcare professionals know that for the same reasons talk therapy won’t stop cancer from spreading, OCD demands appropriate attention.
 During this phase of recovery, the focus is on gaining insight into the destructive attitudes and behaviors that hinder treatment.
 The goal is to begin controlling the symptoms, reduce isolation, and increase social connections so therapeutic paths can begin to help.

 Cognitive behavioral therapy (CBT), combined with a solid 12-step program, has been shown to be the most effective type of psychotherapy for this disorder.
 The patient is exposed many times to a situation that triggers the obsessive thoughts and gradually learns to tolerate the anxiety and resist the urge to perform the compulsion.
 Medication and CBT together are considered to be better than either treatment alone at reducing symptoms.

 Get Help Today for Obsessive Compulsive Disorder at Northbound

-While obsessive compulsive disorder can significantly interfere with your daily life and relationships, recovery is possible.
-Northbound offers fully integrated treatment that concurrently treats addiction and co-occurring disorders to help clients in live their life to the fullest.
+While obsessive-compulsive disorder can significantly interfere with your daily life and relationships, recovery is possible.
+Northbound offers fully integrated treatment that concurrently treats addiction and co-occurring disorders to help clients live their lives to the fullest.
 Regain control of your life and pursue your goals through our OCD treatment center in Orange County.